1988 Pacific typhoon season: Tropical Storm Bill

 On August 1, the monsoon trough stretched from the Gulf of Tonkin to Japan, but four days later, abruptly re-aligned.
 This created favorable conditions aloft for tropical cyclone formation, and an area of convection in the Philippine Sea began to rapidly develop.
 On the evening of August 4, the JMA upgraded the disturbance into a tropical depression, and the next day, the JTWC issued a Tropical Cyclone Formation Alert (TCFA).
 However, its development rate slowed as the system separated from the monsoon trough.
 Tracking northeast, the low passed just southwest of the southern tip of Okinawa at 15:00 UTC on August 6.
 That day, the JMA upgraded the depression into a tropical storm, though the JTWC did not do the same until 24 hours later.
 Shortly thereafter, both agencies indicated that Bill attained its peak velocity of 50 mph, an intensity it would maintain until making landfall 220 km south of Shanghai.
 Although the JTWC issued its final advisory at 00:00 UTC on August 8, with the JMA doing the same 36 hours later, its remains could still be identified through August 10.

 Tropical Storm Bill, which formed on August 5 east of Taiwan, moved northwest to hit eastern China as a 45 mph tropical storm.
-Torrential rains and heavy flooding resulted in 110 casualties and widespread damage to roads and dams.
+Torrential rains and heavy flooding resulted in 110 casualties and widespread damage to roads and dams losses were estimated at 1 billion RMB (US$268 million).